Kevin Ayers: Early life

 Ayers was born in Herne Bay, Kent, the son of BBC producer Rowan Ayers.
 Following his parents' divorce and his mother's subsequent marriage to a British civil servant, Ayers spent most of his childhood in Malaya.
-The tropical atmosphere and unpressured lifestyle had an impact, and one of the frustrating and endearing aspects of Ayers' career is that every time he seemed on the point of success, he would take off for some sunny spot where good wine and food were easily found.

 Ayers returned to England at the age of 12.
-In his early college years he took up with the burgeoning musicians' scene in the Canterbury area.
-He was quickly drafted into the Wilde Flowers, a band that featured Robert Wyatt and Hugh Hopper, as well as future members of Caravan.
-Ayers stated in interviews that the primary reason he was asked to join was that he probably had the longest hair.
-However, this prompted him to start writing songs and singing.
+In his early college years he became involved with the emerging Canterbury scene when he joined the Wilde Flowers, a band that included Robert Wyatt and Hugh Hopper, as well as future members of Caravan.
+This prompted him to start writing songs and singing.

 Soft Machine

-The Wilde Flowers evolved into Caravan after Ayers and Wyatt left and eventually joined keyboardist Mike Ratledge and guitarist Daevid Allen to form Soft Machine.
-Ayers switched to bass (and later both guitar and bass following Allen's departure from that group) and shared vocals with the drummer Robert Wyatt.
-The group's sound contrasted between Ayers' baritone and Wyatt's tenor singing, plus a mix of rock and jazz.
+Ayers and Wyatt left the Wilde Flowers, later joining keyboardist Mike Ratledge and guitarist Daevid Allen to form Soft Machine.
+Ayers switched to bass (and later both guitar and bass following Allen's departure from that group) and shared vocals with the drummer, Robert Wyatt.
+The group's sound contrasted between Ayers's baritone and Wyatt's tenor singing, plus a mix of rock and jazz.
 The band often shared stages (particularly at the UFO Club) with Pink Floyd.
-They released their debut single 'Love Makes Sweet Music'/'Feelin' Reelin' Squeelin' in February 1967, making it one of the first recordings from the new British psychedelic movement.
+They released their debut single "Love Makes Sweet Music" / "Feelin' Reelin' Squeelin" in February 1967, making it one of the first recordings from the new British psychedelic movement.
 Their debut album, The Soft Machine, was recorded in the US for ABC/Probe and released in 1968.
 It is considered a classic of the genre.